top of page

 DrumPi requires an audio device to function and produce sound.

-If you're using an I2S DAC board, you need to install the appropriate audio driver.
+If you're using an I2S DAC board, which is highly recommended, you need to install the appropriate audio driver.
 To do this, go to Settings and navigate to the Audio sub-tab.

 Select your audio device driver from the first dropdown menu.
 You will be prompted to reboot DrumPi to complete the installation.